gwongwen/stm32wle5_rtos_sensor/README.md

  - take sample of battery level, temperature and pressure levels

+This allows us to test BME280 ennvironmental sensor and the internal battery level ADC of the STM32WLE5xx.

 ## Building and Running

 The following commands clean build folder, build and flash the sample: